Great Stories of Space Travel

-Great Stories of Space Travel is an anthology of science fiction short stories edited by Groff Conklin.
+Great Stories of Space Travel is an American anthology of science fiction short stories edited by Groff Conklin.
 It was first published in paperback by Tempo Books in July 1963, and reprinted by the same publisher in December 1965, 1969, and April 1970.

 The book collects eleven novelettes and short stories by various science fiction authors, together with a general introduction and brief introductions to each story by the editor.
 The stories were previously published from 1942-1955 in various science fiction and other magazines.